bfpimentac/webScraper/README.md

 - Extracts product title, price, image URL, and description.
 - Handles scrolling to ensure all data is loaded.
 - Maximizes the browser window for better visibility.
-- Checks if the URL is valid and from the Netshoes site.
+- Validates that the URL is from the Netshoes site.
+- Appends multiple products to a CSV file, preserving the header.

 ## Prerequisites